rally-the-troops/server/INSTALL.md

 The server and game rules are implemented in Javascript.
 The game state is stored in the database as a JSON blob.
-The server runs on Node with the Express.js and Socket.io frameworks.
+The server runs on Node with the Express.js framework.

 Check out the game submodules: